 Additionally, when users download the Brave browser, they can sign up for “Brave Rewards” .
 Brave will track (on your device’s local storage only) “the attention you spend on sites you visit.”
-You can earn BAT crypto when you change your settings to view ads (delivered to your browser-based wallet), and you can reward or “tip” content creators you like with BAT from your wallet.
+You can earn BAT crypto when you change your settings to view ads (delivered to your browser-based wallet), and you can tip content creators you like with BAT from your wallet.

 History of BAT Cryptocurrency

 The Brave browser and its BAT coin were created by Brendan Eich and Brian Bondy, who both had esteemed careers in the software industry long before Brave was born.

 Brian Bondy is the CTO of Brave Software Inc., and he also has a long history as a software engineer.